Where to Buy

 GBM Assessment (Score: 7.5/10)

-Ivo Andrić received the Nobel Prize in Literature in 1961 for a body of work anchored by The Bridge on the Drina, a novel that uses a sixteenth-century Ottoman bridge as a silent witness to four centuries of Bosnian history.
-The narrative traces the lives of successive generations in the town of Višegrad, weaving individual stories into a panoramic chronicle of conquest, coexistence, and conflict.
+The Bridge on the Drina uses a sixteenth-century Ottoman bridge as a silent witness to four centuries of Bosnian history.
+The narrative traces the lives of successive generations in the town of Višegrad, weaving individual stories into a broad chronicle of conquest, coexistence, and conflict.
 It stands as one of the great novels of place, revealing how a single structure can embody the layered memory of civilizations.
+The novel anchored the body of work for which Ivo Andrić received the Nobel Prize in Literature in 1961.

 Awards & Adaptations